 Baseball was once a sport full of colorful nicknames.
 Even fictional baseball players had great monikers.
 While we all love Big Papi, nicknames today simply don’t catch the ear with the same impact as “Death Valley” or “Wagon Tongue.”

-To celebrate the start of the baseball season this week, we remember Safe Responsible’s all-time favorite baseball player: Frank E. “Piano Mover” Smith.Smith was a right-handed pitcher who played 11 years in the Major Leagues, mostly with the Chicago White Sox.
+Like all the best moving companies in Boston we try to find good examples of movers and implement their experience into the work of our MA moving company.
+And to celebrate the start of the baseball season this week, we remember Safe Responsible’s all-time favorite baseball player: Frank E. “Piano Mover” Smith.Smith was a right-handed pitcher who played 11 years in the Major Leagues, mostly with the Chicago White Sox.
 His pro career spanned from 1904 to 1915.
 During that time, he pitched two no-hitters and had two 20-win seasons.

 Most impressive to us, however, is what Smith did in the off-season.
 Smith, like us, was a mover.
 In fact, he worked for his father’s Pittsburgh-area furniture moving business.
 (It must have been a very successful moving business indeed, as the baseball season and the busy moving season coincide almost exactly.)

 Great Movers sometimes have Great Demons

 Somewhat of a maverick during his days in Chicago, he was criticized for his drinking habits, which often caused him to miss morning practices.
 Eventually, White Sox owner Charles Comiskey grew tired of the Piano Mover’s erratic behavior and constant threats to leave the team — especially because Smith would occasionally follow through on these threats, returning to Pennsylvania to work for his father for brief periods.

 So a fed-up Comiskey traded the mercurial mover to Boston in August of 1910.